Background

 Note: Allocations to all entitlement categories are shown, including allocations to environmental water and Victorian water corporation holdings.
 Excludes carryover and distributions from irrigation corporations.

-Full allocations for the third year in a row.
+Full allocations continue for the fourth year in a row.

 2.4 Cropping patterns